How common is eczema?

 Other forms of eczema treatments

-- Cortisone tablets are generally not recommended and are only rarely used to treat eczema, and even then only for short periods.
+- Oral cortisone tablets are generally not recommended and are rarely used to treat eczema, and even then only for short periods.

-- Immune suppressants are sometimes needed when the inflammation of eczema is very hard to control.
+- Immune suppressants are used when multiple therapies have been tried and the eczema remains severe affecting the person’s quality of life.
 They need to be used carefully and under close medical supervision.